Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 But it was not after the introduction of Mr. Heater’s Buddy Heater in the year 2000, that the indoor heating industry saw major changes.
-Portable infrared heaters quickly grew in popularity because they gave off instant heat without the need to be hard wired.
+Portable infrared heaters quickly grew in popularity because they gave off instant heat without the need to be hard-wired.
 Other leading brands include DR Heater, Comfort Zone

 As the Mr. Heater brand became and still is a name to reckon with in this industry, brands like Dr. Infrared heater and Dyna-Glo were also inventing their low-cost and consumer-friendly garage heaters.
 And with Modine, Heat Storm, and King Electric already in the picture, they contributed in developing technologies to cut out low-cost competition from China making the garage heating industry what it is today.

-You can find innovative, low-cost designs that include accurate thermostats, remote controllers, smart integration, and the combination of electric and radiant heat.
+Whether you want an electric, propane, or natural gas garage heater, you can find innovative, low-cost designs that include accurate thermostats, remote controllers, smart integration, and the combination of electric and radiant heat.
 With an aim towards reliability, efficiency, and comfort, we can say that these top brands lead the pack in modern-day garage heating.

 When looking to buy a garage heater, it’s important to look at the specifications of each model.
-There are those that will work with an existing setup like a gas line while others need hard wiring and installing of vents.
+There are those that will work with an existing set up like a gas line while others need hard wiring and installing of vents.

 Also, be keen to read the manufacturer’s instructions manual.
 The last thing you want is to have a fire hazard because of incorrect installation and setup.
 This way, you won’t void your warranty if something is wrong with the heater.